Oh, but this is beautiful. I mean I can't really call this a swipe. It's a homage, but one that goes far further than a simple image.

-In the comic we meet his old friends Big Bobby and Det (short for Detergent) – Oor Wullie has friend Fat Boab and Soapy Soutar.
+In the comic we meet his old friends Big Bobby and Det (short for Detergent) – Oor Wullie has friends Fat Boab and Soapy Soutar.
 Hughie's parents, Paw and Maw, are modelled on Oor Wullie's parents in the strip.
 The East Coast town is called Auchterladle – Oor Wullie lived in Auchenshoogle.
-The bus driver is called McGonagall – William McGonagall was a Dundee poet influnced by Oor Wullie.
+The bus driver is called McGonagall – William McGonagall was a Dundee poet influenced by Oor Wullie.
 Beezer is named after the comic from Watkins' Glasgow/Dundee publishers DC Thomson.
 And the language – things are "awfy braw" (awfully good) – even when it's cocaine.

-Garth Ennis has taken a classic children's comic strip published to this day and collected in Christmas annuals, still a treat for many across Britain… and have turned it into a Boys spinoff!
+Garth Ennis has taken a classic children's comic strip published to this day and collected in Christmas annuals, still a treat for many across Britain… and turned it into a Boys spinoff!
 So here, just to remind you of what once was, is a classic Oor Wullie strip.
 And naturally, since this is a Garth Ennis Swipe File – it concerns swearing!